cmusatyalab/hawk/docs/user_guide.md

 Once the scout is launched, the connectivity between scouts and home degrades and in extreme cases it may be a few kilobits per second.
-This is emulated by contricting the network bandwidth using FireQos.
+This is emulated by constricting the network bandwidth using FireQos.
 At such low bandwidth and high latency network conditions, we may no receive reply in time.
 For this reason we use a publisher-subscriber message pattern between home and scouts for sending tiles and labels.
 The tiles selected are published by the scouts.
 At home, the